simonekarani/MoralIQ/README.md

 No data is collected through the gaming application.
 The gaming score is generated to make the dilemma scenarios fun, with a perspective towards providing interesting analysis for ethical decision making.

 Results engine has been generated which provides a possible explanation for why the choice has been selected.

+To build the application:
+1. Install Android IDE
+2. Clone the git repo
+3. Build and Run the application

+Application is available on the Android App Store: https://play.google.com/store/apps/details?id=com.simonekarani.ethicaliq